konstanzer/Ace_versus_Ace/README.md

 ## Results

 Continuing in this way with through each of rhe four pitches thrown by Jacob deGrom and Gerrit Cole in 2020 (faastball, slider, curveball, and changeup) for each of the four meaurements in my DataFrame, I was able to draw the following conclusions.
+In all tests, I use a Bonferonni correction of 4 to account for the fact that I will be comparing multiple means of slider measurements.
+There for my signficance for each individual test will be 𝛼=0.05/4 = 0.0125.

 ### Fastball